Skip Navigation

 Annotation: This document is designed to help federally-qualified health centers in Louisiana implement school-based dental sealant programs.
 Topics include applying for a license to operate portable and mobile dental equipment, infection control recommendations and standards, and information required in the consent form for student participation in the program.
 Information about Medicaid reimbursement is also provided.

-Keywords: Community health centers, Dental care, Dental sealants, Infection control, Licensing, Louisiana, Mobile health units, Oral health, Parent consent, Preventive health services, Reimbursement, Resources for professionals, School age children, School based clinics, Screening, Standards, State programs
+Keywords: Community health centers, Dental sealants, Infection control, Licensing, Louisiana, Mobile health units, Oral health, Oral health care, Parent consent, Preventive health services, Reimbursement, Resources for professionals, School age children, School based clinics, Screening, Standards, State programs

 Next Page »